 Dr. Katherine Alfieri joined Stanford ChEM-H in 2016.
-As Scientific Program Manager, she develops and administers research and training programs that advance the mission of ChEM-H to bring together chemists, engineers, biologists, and clinicians to understand life at a chemical level.
-Before coming to Stanford, Dr. Alfieri completed her Ph.D. in Chemistry at the University of California, Berkeley in the laboratory of Prof. Jay Groves.
-During her graduate training, Dr. Alfieri was involved in undergraduate teaching and mentoring activities and developed science outreach and career development programs for graduate students and postdocs.
+As Scientific Program Manager, she develops and manages ChEM-H programs that advance research and training at the interface of chemistry, engineering, and medicine.
+Before coming to Stanford, Dr. Alfieri completed her Ph.D. in Chemistry at the University of California, Berkeley.

 Honors & Awards